Shelter in Place Survival Guide

 Natural Goodness

 We all have a wise and gifted teacher and healer available to us at all times, free of charge.
 Nature.
 Whether your brain needs peace, stimulation or distraction you can step outside and tune in to the shapes, patterns, textures, sounds, smells and millions of small wonders in the natural world.
 More on the benefits of nature.
-Bring some nature into your home with a virtual visit to one of our National Parks.

 "Ours is not the task of fixing the entire world all at once, but of stretching out to mend the part of the world that is within our reach.